<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=167161&amp;fmt=gif">

 Fastening Features

 The benefits of a lightweight panel design include flexibility and design versatility.
 Architects can add geometric designs and other detailing in the panel layout.
-No matter what kind of look you’re going for, this EIFS panel will help you enhance that design.
+No matter what kind of look you’re going for, this lightweight EIFS panel will help enhance your design.

 Metal pan systems typically are used for screen walls and metal buildings.
 You’ll often see this type of panel dressing up the office sections of warehouse buildings.
 The front of the panel can be styled and finished to work with your building façade materials, color, texture and architectural design.

-Typically weighing around five pounds a square foot, metal pan systems are lighter and thinner than full steel-stud composite panels.
+Typically weighing around 5 lb./sq. ft., metal pan systems are lighter and thinner than full steel-stud composite panels.
 Because they are non-loadbearing, they require additional framing support for windows, doors and other types of wall penetrations.

 Prefabrication Process